-Alison McMahan is the author of the award-winning Alice Guy Blaché, Lost Visionary of the Cinema (Continuum, 2002) and The Films of Tim Burton: Animating Live Action in Hollywood (Continuum 2005).
-She writes screenplays, documentary scripts (Homunculus Productions) and fiction.
+Alison McMahan is the author of the award-winning Alice Guy Blaché, Lost Visionary of the Cinema (Bloomsbury, 2002) and The Films of Tim Burton: Animating Live Action in Hollywood (Bloomsbury, 2005).
+She writes screenplays, documentaries, (Homunculus Productions) and fiction.

 Latest Blog Entries

 The Saffron Crocus is a historical mystery set in Venice in 1643.
 If you love sword play, murder, and music mixed in with your coming-of-age romance, this book is for you.
 It will be released by Black Opal Books on December 13, 2014, in both e-book and print.